Szeged: History

 The first printing press was established in 1801, and the old town hall and the civil hospital were built at the same time.

 Szeged is known as the home of paprika, a spice made from dried, powdered capsicum fruits.
 Paprika arrived in Hungary in the second half of the 16th century as an ornamental plant.
-About 100 years later the plant was cultivated as an herb, and paprika as we know it.
+About 100 years later, the plant was cultivated as an herb, and paprika as we know it.
 Szeged is also famous for their szekelygulyas, a goulash made with pork, sauerkraut and sour cream.
 And also famous for their halászlé, fish soup made of carp and catfish.

 The citizens of Szeged played an important part in the Hungarian Revolution of 1848.
 Lajos Kossuth delivered his famous speech here.
 Szeged was the last seat of the revolutionary government in July 1849.
 The Habsburg rulers punished the leaders of the town, but later Szeged began to prosper again; the railway reached it in 1854, and the town got its free royal town status back in 1860.
-Mark Pick's shop – the predecessor of today's Pick Salami Factory – was opened in 1869.
+Mark Pick's shop – the predecessor of today's Pick Szeged salami factory – was opened in 1869.